leoTiez/leoTiez/README.md

 Hi there,

-I'm Leo, postdoc at Institut Pasteur in Paris.
-I work on modelling complex biological systems, among others DNA repair mechanisms and neuronal processing.
+I'm Leo, passionate developer and particularly interested in harnessing biological principles for machine learning & AI.
+My experience stems from my work on modelling complex biological systems, among others DNA repair mechanisms, cross-species comparison of gene regulation, and neuronal processing.
-I use a lot of Python in my projects, but I've been working with a large variety of different languages, e.g. R, Java, JavaScript, C++, Solidity, and Julia.
+I use a lot of Python in my projects, but I've been working with a large variety of different languages, among others R, Java, JavaScript, C++, Solidity, and Julia.

 Check out my research projects.
 The highlights are listed below.
 - Repositories related to my PhD: